Recall

 Step 3.
 Adding the value:

-Start pairing the reward for recall with different types of reinforcement like a game, of fetch or tug, the opportunity to Go, Sniff, access to certain areas or even to the outside and even the opportunity to meet other dogs and people.
+Say "Come" and reward recall with a game your dog really enjoys, the opportunity to Go, Sniff, access to certain areas like gates or doors, and even the chance to meet other dogs and people.

-Always try to reinforce the behaviour with what your dog was doing or about to do when you called them back or something better.
-For example, if your dog was playing with a toy you can reward with a game, if they were foraging in the grass you can reward with a find it, if they were smelling something interesting you can reward with a novel smell or redirect them to the nearest object that has interesting smells on it.
+For example, if your dog was playing with a toy, you can reward with a game, if they were foraging in the grass, you can reward with a find it, if they were smelling something interesting, you can reward with a novel smell or Go sniff towards interesting smells.

 Tips:-